people in glass corner office

 Typical ERS plans include:

-• Enterprise Management Incentive (EMI) plans – there are important earlier deadlines for the notification of EMI options, please contact us
+• Enterprise Management Incentive (EMI) plans – there are separate notification requirements in relation to the grant of EMI options, please contact us

 • Company Share Option Plans (CSOP)